h-jimenez/study-projects/README.md

 ![MicrotoneReaper](Resources/MicrotoneReaper.png)
 Microtone's goal is to open microtonality to anyone who wants to explore new sounds with a simple tool.
 You can play with it using a regular MIDI piano and your favorite synth VST supporting pitchbends.

-Achieve new harmonies, use uncommon scales and try bringing microtonality in your music.

 ***- Features :***
 - Select a microtonal scale and a root key.
 Microtone remaps inputs with according pitch starting from the root key note using pitchwheel messages.